 When it comes to breastfeeding we all know the many benefits for both you and your baby: from transferring the required nutrients and antibodies to your baby; to burning 500 calories a day without having to get off the sofa to sterilise a bottle.
 However, one issue with breastfeeding that some women struggle with is not knowing how much milk they’re producing and thus worrying that an unsettled baby is a result of them being hungry.
 It’s common to worry that you are not producing enough milk when in fact you are but your diet can do a lot to boost lactation.
 The most important step is to ensure you’re eating a variety of foods to get enough calories.

 It can be tempting to cut calories after having a baby with a desire to lose baby weight but if you’re breastfeeding then it really isn’t the time to restrict yourself.
-We have compiled a list of foods that not only boost lactation but also keep you healthy and fuller for longer.
+We have compiled a list of the best lactation boosting foods that also keep you healthy and fuller for longer.
 We are aware that whilst breastfeeding your little one you probably won’t have much time day to day to be slaving away in the kitchen so we’ve offered simple and straight forward recipe ideas for each food item.

 1. Fennel and fenugreek seeds

 Fennel is the vegetable with a white, sweet, liquorice-flavour bulb and it’s seeds are referred to as fenugreek seeds.
 Both fennel and fenugreek seeds contain phytoestrogens which are a